stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 ## Operators

-In Idris, infix operators like `.`, `*` or `+` are not built into the language, but are just like regular Idris function with some special support for using them in infix notation.
+In Idris, infix operators like `.`, `*` or `+` are not built into the language, but are just regular Idris function with some special support for using them in infix notation.
 When we don't use operators in infix notation, we have to wrap them in parentheses.